Sylvain Wiltord: Lyon

 When his contract with Arsenal expired in the summer of 2004, Wiltord trained for two weeks with Rennes and rejected a move to newly promoted Premier League team West Bromwich Albion.
 He was also reportedly keen on a move to Arsenal's rivals Tottenham Hotspur.
 On 31 August, he signed for Lyon on an initial two-year contract.
 Moving to Lyon, Wiltord found further success, winning three Ligue 1 titles and reaching the quarter-finals of the UEFA Champions League in successive seasons.

 Rennes

 Wiltord signed for Rennes in August 2007 on a two-year contract and with an opportunity to join the coaching staff when he finished his professional career.

 Marseille

 He joined Marseille on 15 January 2009 for the remainder of the Ligue 1 season.
 On 17 May 2009, he scored Marseille's only goal in a 3–1 loss to Lyon at home.
 He was released at the end of the 2008–09 season, and was considering a possible move to either America, UAE or perhaps retirement.

 Metz

-On 30 January 2010, after training with US Créteil, Wiltord signed with FC Metz until the end of the season.
+On 30 January 2010, after training with Créteil, Wiltord signed with Metz until the end of the season.